Fanatic Crisis: Formation

 The band was formed in 1992 by Ishizuki, Kazuya, and Ryuji when Ishizuki was 15 years old.
 In 1993, Shun and Tatsuya joined and they began performing around Nagoya.
 In 1994, they released their first demo-tape Karma, with Tatsuya on drums.
 Tatsuya left in 1995 after the release of the EP Taiyou no Toriko.
 Their lineup solidified in 1995 when Tohru joined on the drums on the single 'Memories in White'.
 They released their first album Mask and second EP Marble in 1996.

 Like many famous bands from the Tōkai region, they were spontaneously called Nagoya kei along with bands like Kuroyume, Rouage, and Laputa.
 Over time, fans stopped calling them visual kei as they perceived the band didn't like the name.
 During an interview, Ishizuki explained that the term "visual kei" didn't exist when they formed the band, and it felt like a label that was being put on them by adults, suggesting they were frivolous or unserious.
 In the same interview, Kazuya said he has grown to appreciate it.

 Major debut

 Their major debut came in 1997 with the release of the single "Super Soul".
 They followed with two albums, One -one for all- and The Lost Innocent.
-One -one for all- was named one of the top albums from 1989-1998 in a 2004 issue of the music magazine Band Yarouze.
+One -one for all- was named one of the top albums from 1989 to 1998 in a 2004 issue of the music magazine Band Yarouze.
 In 2000, they switched to the Stoic Stone label (from which all subsequent albums were published) and released their sixth record, EAS.
 Five albums would follow before their last record, 2004's Marvelous+.